On the spectrum of the Sturm-Liouville problem with arithmetically self-similar weight: Introduction

 It is shown in \cite{SV} and \cite{KL} that the eigenvalues counting function of problem \eqref{eq:1.1} has the asymptotics

 where $D\in(0,\frac{1}{2})$ and $s$ is a continuous function.
-In the case of non-arithmetic type of self-similarity (see Definition \ref{arithm} below) of the Cantor ladder primitive for $\mu$, the function $s$ degenerates into constant.
-In the case of arithmetic self-similarity it has a period $T$, which depends on the parameters of the ladder (see also \cite{VSh1} for similar results in the case of indefinite weight).
+In the case of non-arithmetic type of self-similarity (see Definition \ref{arithm} below) of the primitive for $\mu$, the function $s$ degenerates into constant.
+In the case of arithmetic self-similarity, it has a period $T$, which depends on the parameters of the self-similarity (see also \cite{VSh1} for similar results in the case of indefinite weight).

 In the paper \cite{Naz} this result is generalized to the case of an arbitrary even order differential operator.
 Also the following conjecture is introduced. \begin{conjecture} Function $s$ is not constant for arbitrary non-constant weight with arithmetically self-similar primitive. \end{conjecture}